MikeWissa/ansible-script-add-device-to-fortimanager-cloud/README.md

 ## Install the ansible collection
 ansible-galaxy collection install --upgrade fortinet.fortimanager

 ## Create a hosts inventory file to use in your ansible script
+This is used to connect to fortimanager cloud
-### example is provided
+### hosts file example

+## Update device-list.csv
+You will need to have pre-created a device blueprint.
+You will also need to specify your device serial number.
+Other information can be provided like group, which is not in that script.

+## Update metavariables
+metavars.csv contains the variable ansible will be parse to create the dynamic mapping The metavariables would need to be precreated

+## Run the ansible playbook
+ansible-playbook -i hosts fmgrcloud.yml